 While the Money Wizard doesn’t expect everyone to save so aggressively, his practical advice can work for anyone seeking to pay down debt, create an emergency fund, or make serious headway toward a secure retirement.
 Sean and others point out that the average American household spends 62% to 67% of their budget* on The Big Three: Housing, Autos and Food.

-People tend to believe that these three spending categories are ruled by market forces and therefore, out of our control.
+People tend to believe that these three spending categories are ruled by market forces and therefore, out of their control.
 Yet the evidence shows that just isn’t true.

 Up to 67% of the average American budget goes to the Big Three: Housing, Autos and Food.